 Who hasn’t driven their car until the orange fuel warning light has been blinking angrily for a little too long?
 Or has driven past their closest petrol stations to go out to a supermarket pump that is slightly cheaper?

 Petrol is one of the most costly monthly expenses.
 But there might be some things that you are doing that mean you are travelling to the pump far more often than you need to be.
-Here are nine ways that you might be wasting your fuel.

 We all want to get from A to B as quickly as possible.
 But putting your foot down and roaring out of traffic lights and junctions like Michael Schumacher is going to mean you burn fuel much more quickly.